thaiv28/Prometheus/README.md

 Determining the weights for WOBA involves creating a table where each match has two rows: one for Blue side and one for Red side.
 The features in a row are the stats described above.

 The match data will be stored in an sqlite3 database.
 Initially, the only table in the database will be a match table that stores the weights for LORB/LORE.

+When a user requests the metrics for a certain team, region, or split, we will query the database to grab the relevant matches for that metric request.
+Then, we will fit a model using scikit-learn.
+The weights for those models will be cached or stored on the disk, depending on the time it fit the model.

+The Prometheus API will return metrics and rankings for use in the CLI and website.
 ## Challenges
 #### Strength-based schedules
 Unlike traditional sports, most modern League regions don't follow a traditional round-robin based format for their regular season.
 For example, here is the LTA North Split 1 season: